qcri-social/AIDR/Installation-Instructions.md

   3. The main method in the jar is in qa.qcri.aidr.predict.Controller
   4. You will see some incomprehensible debug output.
 If the numbers are not 0, input data is being processed.

 This module does not need a deployment in the Glassfish server.
+Also, create the model folder in target (with appropriate permissions).

 # 7. Tagger-API (aidr-tagger-api)